 A second observation is that while the book addresses more than just tennis in its philosophy, it IS about tennis and there are some long sections about tennis actions (such as the serve) that might not resonate with fencers.
 However, while the serve doesn't have an corresponding action in fencing, the description of how Gallwey looks at the serve and how it is corrected can be valuable as an example of how the Inner Game method works.

-In short, The Inner Game of Tennis might be a bit dated after all these years, but I think it has a valuable role in any coache's library as a simple model of Human Behavior and the learning process (with its many pitfalls).
+In short, The Inner Game of Tennis might be a bit dated after all these years, but I think it has a valuable role in any coach's library as a simple model of Human Behavior and the learning process (with its many pitfalls).
 It's a book I re-read every few years, and constantly reminds me that sometimes trying hard IS the problem.

 Copyright © 2022 by Allen Evans.
 This article may be reproduced freely, as long as it remains unmodified and his copyright notice is included.